Rosty64/Minecraft-Server-Tunnel/README.md

 # Minecraft Server Tunnel with ngrok and No-IP v2

-This script allows you to create a tcp tunnel for your Minecraft server using ngrok and update a dynamic DNS of No-Ip with the tunnel's ip address.
+This script allows you to create a tcp tunnel for your Minecraft server using ngrok and update a dynamic DNS of No-IP with the tunnel's ip address.
 It simplifies the process of making your Minecraft server accessible to your friends by automatically setting up the ngrok tunnel and updating the No-IP dynamic DNS with the tunnel's address.

 ## Prerequisites